Dracula II: Ascension: Plot

-The film opens with a priest, Father Uffizi, hunting down a pair of twin female vampires.
+The film opens with a priest, Uffizi, hunting down a pair of twin female vampires.
 He manages to kill them, but not before one of them bites and infects him with vampirism.
-As the sun rises, he exposes himself to sunlight which manages to halt the infection.
+As the sun rises, he exposes himself to sunlight, which manages to halt the infection.

-Elizabeth Blaine, a medical student working at the New Orleans morgue, receives Dracula's "corpse" from her friend and co-worker Luke three years following the events of the first film.
+Elizabeth Blaine, a medical student working at the New Orleans morgue, receives Dracula's corpse from her friend and co-worker Luke, following the events of the first film.
 Elizabeth examines the body and accidentally pricks her finger on a fang.
 As they begin to believe that the body is a vampire, the two argue about what to do with it.
-Elizabeth calls her husband Lowell, a professor at her college who is suffering from an ultimately fatal degenerative sickness.
-Luke also gets a call from someone claiming to be a wealthy investor who wants to fund research into the mysterious corpse for the secrets of immortality.
+Elizabeth calls her husband Lowell, a professor at her college, who is suffering from an ultimately fatal degenerative sickness.
+Luke also gets a call from someone claiming to be a wealthy investor, who wants to fund research into the mysterious corpse for the secrets of immortality.
 Father Uffizi arrives at the morgue to grant Dracula absolution after the Church learns that Dracula is in fact Judas Iscariot.
-Elizabeth and Luke manage to escape the morgue with Lowell instructing them to take the body to his secluded family home to conduct the experiment.
+Elizabeth and Luke manage to escape the morgue, with Lowell instructing them to take the body to his secluded family home to conduct the experiment.

-They invite fellow students Kenny and Tanya to assist with the experiment.
+Elizabeth and Luke invite fellow students, Kenny and Tanya, to assist with the experiment.
 Lowell instructs them to submerge the body in a bathtub full of blood.
-After some time passes without results, Dracula suddenly emerges from the tub in a frenzy.
+After some time passes, without results, Dracula suddenly emerges from the tub in a frenzy.
 The students attempt to hold him down, but Tanya is pulled into the tub and pushed out the window to her death.
 The benefactor, Eric, arrives and manages to hold the vampire back with a modified light gun.
 Although Tanya's death disheartens some of the team, they decide to continue with the research after burying her.
 Two police officers arrive the next morning after receiving a call about strange noises from last night.
-One officer finds Father Uffizi and, seeing the blood from the night before, attempts to arrest him.
+One officer finds Uffizi and, seeing the blood from the night before, attempts to arrest him.
 Tanya, revealed to have been turned into a vampire, kills one officer and goes after Uffizi.
 He subdues her and exposes her to sunlight, killing her.
-Uffizi later goes to a local church and flagellates himself with the sunlight on him to hold back his vampirism.
+Uffizi later goes to a local church and flagellates himself, with the sunlight on him to hold back his vampirism.